sulzbals/hapra/sheet6/a3/README.md

 ##  2. Cheating: Sie verschaffen sich Vorteile gegenüber Mitspielern indem Sie cheaten.

 ### a) Wallhack: Modifizieren Sie das Spiel, so dass Sie horizontal durch Wände laufen können ohne dabei herunterzufallen.
-Tipp: Verändern Sie die Methode(n) collide.

 The executable `labrys.64.wallhack` contains the game with a wallhack.
 This was achieved by forcing the return value of the function `_ZN4Wall7collideEPfi` to be always `0x00`, so collisions with walls are never detected and the player can walk through them freely.

 ### b) Flyhack: Modifizieren Sie das Spiel, so dass Sie fliegen können.
-Tipp: Verändern Sie die Methode gravity.

 The executable `labrys.64.flyhack` contains the game with a flyhack.
 This was achieved by changing an instruction of the function `_ZN6Player10save_stateEv` so that the variable `flying` is always set to `0x01` independently of the value of `spellEagle`, so the player can fly all the time.